Speaker Guidelines: Enterprise Data Conference Europe

-Please note these are examples of some of the areas that we are looking to cover, so please do submit a paper even if it doesn’t fall within these topics.
+Please note these are examples of some of the areas that we are looking to cover, so please do submit a proposal even if it doesn’t fall within these topics.

 Please read the Speaker Guidelines below carefully before preparing your abstract, and click here to submit your proposal in the Application Form Section.